Colorado Criminal Law – Should I Testify At My Trial?

 Thr Right To Take The “Fifth” – And The “Silence Penalty”

-A Defendant who refuses to testify is attempting to prevent the District Attorney from what can often be a fierce cross examination or the right to introduce a Defendants prior (admissible) criminal convictions.
+A Defendant who refuses to testify is attempting to prevent the District Attorney from engaging in what can often be a fierce cross examination.
+The DA is also allowed the right to introduce a Defendants prior (admissible) criminal convictions.

 The common belief on the part of most criminal defense lawyers is to recommend to their clients NOT to testify – because of those dangers.